A guide to SEO-friendly blog posts

 The meta description is seen at search level, the bit of writing below the title.
 It influences the searcher’s decision to click on your link to go to your post or not.
 It should be informative and less than 200 characters.

-Following these 7 basic steps should help with getting you on the right path to achieving SEO-friendly posts.
+Following these basic steps should help you get on the right path to achieving SEO-friendly posts.
 If you already have existing content, it is a good idea to go back and optimise those posts too.

 While it does take some time to see results, just keep going… The traffic will eventually flow in.